evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 ![Image with caption](/program-synthesis-primer/assets/synthesis-problem/pre-synthesis.png "the programming problem")

-<ins>It is crucial to solving a few programming problems by hand before attempting program synthesis</ins>.
+<ins>It is crucial to solve a few programming problems by hand before attempting program synthesis</ins>.
 It gives insights on how to build a machine synthesizer capable of doing the same.
 {% highlight python %}
 # let's try to make a rectangle that satisfy spec2
 rect2 = [1,3,1,4]